 Besides, a bolt on neck is the least of its problems.
 Choice of electronics came down to a generic set of humbuckers that didn’t even come with a cover.
 Fretboard was standard rosewood with typical dot inlays.
 Hardware they chose for this model is barely mediocre.

-Bridge is somewhat decent, but the tuners are barely capable of holding a tuning.
+The Tune-O-Matic bridge is somewhat decent, but the tuners are barely capable of holding a tuning.
 If you need to change tuning often, you will start running into problems quite soon.
 Aside from the hardware, so far it’s nothing out of ordinary for a budget guitar.

 The main issue with the Baldwin Gibson Signature Series is not the quality of the elements that form the guitar, but the way those parts were put together.

 This guitar was notorious for having ridiculously bad frets to a point where they would fall out.
 This model was produced in China, but even the worst Chinese guitars have to pass some kind of quality control.
 Not this ‘Gibson’ though.
 To say that you had to take this guitar from the store directly to a shop to get setup would be an understatement of the century.
 It came out of the factory almost unplayable at times.
-Everything about was just wrong.
+Everything about it was just wrong.

 Given the quality of everything we mentioned earlier, the sound you got from one of these was unsurprisingly mediocre.
 However we can cut it some slack in this depart, but just a small amount since it was designed to be a beginners guitar.